 Casey Tansey joined USVP as a general partner in April 2005.
 A veteran of the medical device industry, Casey brings over 25 years of entrepreneurial, early-stage medical device and seasoned operating experience to USVP.
 During his tenure as CEO and President of Epicor Medical from 2001 to 2004, Casey, along with a dedicated team, pioneered a minimally-invasive treatment for atrial fibrillation and transformed the company into a recognized market leader.
 He led Epicor’s acquisition by St. Jude Medical at a valuation of more than $200 million.
 Prior to Epicor, Casey was CEO and President of Heartport, a public company that helped pioneer minimally-invasive cardiac surgery which is now a Johnson & Johnson company.
 Before that, he was with Baxter Edward’s Cardiovascular Division for nearly ten years, holding various sales and marketing positions.
 During his tenure at Baxter, Casey was involved in launching innovative heart valve products that have grown to be the market leaders.

-Dr. Taylor is a co-founder, Chief Technology Officer (CTO), and member of the Board of Directors of HeartFlow Inc. Previously, he was an Associate Professor in the Department of Bioengineering and Surgery at Stanford University with courtesy faculty appointments in the Departments of Mechanical Engineering and Radiology.
-He is internationally recognized for the development of computer modeling and imaging techniques for cardiovascular disease research, device design and treatment planning.
+Charles is a Founder, Chief Scientific Officer, and Member of the Board of Directors of HeartFlow Inc. Previously, he was an Associate professor in the Departments of Bioengineering and Surgery at Stanford University with courtesy faculty appointments in the Departments of Mechanical Engineering and Radiology.
+He is also currently an Adjunct Professor of Computational Engineering and Sciences at the University of Texas, Austin and a Part-time Professor of Biomedical Engineering at the Technical University of Eindhoven.
+He is internationally recognized for his pioneering work over the last 30 years in combining computer simulation methods with medical imaging data for patient-specific modeling of blood flow to aid in the diagnosis and treatment of cardiovascular disease.
 He received his B.S. degree in Mechanical Engineering, M.S. degree in Mechanical Engineering and M.S. degree in Mathematics from Rensselaer Polytechnic Institute and a Ph.D. in Mechanical Engineering from Stanford University.